 On page Custom Settings, I describe how you can recall the sets or groups of custom settings and how you can create and store the sets.
 At the moment, however, I do not have any practical experience with this feature.

-Yes, in contrast to the M1 it has indeed a lever for this on the back of the top plate:
+Yes, in contrast to the M1, the RX100 M4 has indeed a lever for this on the back of the top plate:

-First, you have to activate the flash in the Flash Mode menu (any available mode except for Off).
-You also have to release the inbuilt flash manually by moving the Fash lever.
+First, you have to activate the flash in the Flash Mode menu (go to Shooting menu, page 3; any available mode except for Off).
+You also have to release the inbuilt flash manually by moving the Flash lever.
 The flash does not fire if the flash is not relased (this is different from the RX100 M1).

 Do not release the flash and/or set Flash Mode to Off.
 The flash does not pop up automatically as it does on the RX100 M1.